<select> fields to cool looking and searchable. This is a very handy when there are quite a number of options to select from.

 <select><option>...</option>...</select> tags.
 Although their ‘looks’ can be improved using basic CSS, but we hit a usability problem when there are too many options to select from.
 This is where Django-Select2 comes into picture.

-HeavySelect2MultipleWidget widgets are suited for scenarios when the number of options are large and need complex queries (from maybe different sources) to get the options.
+HeavySelect2MultipleWidget widgets are suited for scenarios when the number of options are large and need complex queries (from maybe different data sources) to get the options.
 This dynamic fetching of options undoubtably requires Ajax communication with the server.
 Django-Select2 includes a helper JS file which is included automatically, so you need not worry about writing any Ajax related JS code.
 Although on the server side you do need to create a view specifically to respond to the queries.
 The format of the response is decided by the JS code being used on the client side.
 The included abstract view –

 #!python from django.db.models import Q from django_select2 import Select2View, NO_ERR_RESP from .models import Employee class EmployeeSelect2View(Select2View): def check_all_permissions(self, request, *args, **kwargs): user = request.user if not (user.is_authenticated() and user.has_perms('emp.view_employees')): raise PermissionDenied def get_results(self, request, term, page, context): emps = Employee.objects.filter( Q(first_name__icontains=term) | Q(last_name__icontains=term) | Q(emp_no__icontains=term)) res = [ (emp.id, "%s %s" % (emp.first_name, emp.last_name),) for emp in emps ] return (NO_ERR_RESP, False, res) # Any error response, Has more results, options list

 How many such views you will need depends totally on your use-case.
 From Django-Select2 there is no restriction on their reuse.
 If you feel that writing these views are too much of a hassle then you have an alternate option – sub-class

 #!python urlpatterns += patterns("", url(r"^select2/", include("django_select2.urls")), )

 The following fields are available in Django-Select2.

 HeavySelect2ChoiceField.
 Auto register’s itself with

 ModelSelect2Field, normalizes values to Django model objects.

+You can download it or fork it from https://github.com/applegrew/django-select2.
 You can also add this to you pip requirement files as:-

 django_select2 to your pip requirement.
 If you want to install it manually then you can simply run:-

 pip install django_select2

-It is recommended that you go through the codes to familarize yourself with how to efficiently use Django-Select2.
+It is recommended that you go through the codes to familiarize yourself with how to efficiently use Django-Select2.
 The code is not very complex so you should not face much problem in understanding it.